Black Howler Monkey Natural History

 The Black Howler Monkey During Your Day Out in Kent

-We are currently home to two Black Howler Monkeys and they can be seen in Rainforest SOS opposite our Bornean Orangutans, Molly and Jin.
+We are currently home to three Black Howler Monkeys, a male named Mojo and two females who are mother and daughter named Minnie and Mila.
+They can be seen in Rainforest SOS opposite our Bornean Orangutans, Molly and Jin.
 They arrived in December 2020 and enjoy a healthy diet which is largely made up of a variety of vegetables.